History

 FCT has been honored by the Los Angeles Drama Critics Circle, The Valley Theatre League, The Pasadena Arts Council, Women In Theatre, The South Pasadena Chamber of Commerce, The City Of South Pasadena and The NAACP, among many other organizations.

-LISSA REYNOLDS (Co-Artistic Director) has produced and Co-produced over 40 plays.
-She has received the Red Carpet Award from Women In Theatre, Arts & Business Award from The South Pasadena Chamber Of Commerce.
-As an actress she currently tours in the award-winning solo show of Elizabeth Forsythe Hailey's A Woman Of Independent Means here and abroad.
-She travels with her husband James for Armed Forces Entertainment Tours and the USO.
-Lissa was awarded the 29th Congressional District Woman of the Year Award for her outstanding contribution to her community.
-Women In Business honored her as the 2010 Woman In Arts & Entertainment.
-She is also the Founding Director of the South Pasadena Arts Council (SPArC), a non-profit that promotes and advocates for the importance of the arts in a community.
+LISSA REYNOLDS (Co-Artistic Director) is President of the California Performing Arts Centre.
+Lissa has produced and co-produced over 40 plays, most recently the FCT Ovation recommended production of Top Dog / Underdog.
+She has received the Red Carpet Award from Women In Theatre, the Gold Crown Award from the Pasadena Arts Council, the Arts & Business Award from The South Pasadena Chamber Of Commerce, among many others.
+As an actress Lissa has starred with Jonathan Winters in the film Say Yes, and currently tours in the award winning solo show of Elizabeth Forsythe Hailey's A Woman Of Independent Means here and abroad.
+She tours regularly with her husband and Co-Artistic Director James Reynolds for Armed Forces Entertainment Tours and USO handshake tours.
+In 2008, Lissa was awarded the 29th Congressional District Woman of the Year Award for her outstanding contribution to her community.
+In 2009, she was awarded the Lifetime Achievement Award from the “Living the Dream” Committee in Topeka, KS and the 2010 Image Award from the Mayor of South Pasadena.
+Recently honored as the 2010 Woman In Arts & Entertainment by Women In Business.
+She is also the Founding Director of the South Pasadena Arts Council (SPArC), a non-profit that promotes and advocates for local artists.
+The South Pasadena Rotery Club has named James & Lissa Reynolds the 2012 Citizens of the Year.

-NOTE: See Past Productions on this website for a partial list and information on past productions.
+• NOTE: See Past Productions on this website for a partial list and information on past productions.